 Peakes Boatyard.
 It’s like a scene out of Cannery Row.
 This isn’t to say that Peakes is an unprofessional outfit.
 You know this before you even come out of the water.
-Divers are in place under the travel lift to inspect your keel.
+Divers are already in place to inspect your keel.
 They’re making sure the travel lift straps are properly in place.
-Above the water, the travel lift operators are working as smoothly as oil.
+Above the water, the travel lift operators are working smoothly.
 Not surprising since they lift huge fishing boats that come down to Trinidad from all over the Caribbean, extra-wide catamarans, and everything else from racing yachts to antique boats.
-We’ve watched this all before we’d set off in February from our corner position in the boatyard.

 ‘Thank you,’ Lulu says to him.
-She steps off Quest, takes the computer from him and goes to sit under the trees.
+With this, she steps off Quest, takes the computer from him and goes to sit under the trees.
 The lift operator shakes his head.

-After their embraces, the staff turn their attention to Quest’s copper-coated bottom.
+After their embraces the staff turn their attention to Quest’s copper-coated bottom.
 From going into the water in February with a new, dark red colour, Quest has returned as greeny-red as a cathedral roof.
-Everyone who was involved in copper-coating her then is admiring her now.
+Everyone who was involved in copper-coating her is admiring her now.
 With clicks of the tongue and words of praise, Delphine and I leave both Jack to his bromances and Lulu and her computer class under the pink bougainvillea.
-Instead, we head upstairs to the office.
+We head upstairs to the office.

 The office is in a handsome building overlooking the boatyard.
-The rest of the building is made up of a breezy restaurant called the Zanzibar and double guest rooms.
-We hear Daniella in the office before we see her.
-‘We are you calling me?’ she is asking someone loudly.
+The rest of the building is made up of a waterfront restaurant called the Zanzibar and double guest rooms.
+We hear Daniella, Peake’s administrator in the office before we see her.
+‘We are you calling me?’ she is asking someone loudly on the phone.
 Delphine and I glance at each other before closing the office door.

 We enter and feel the best air-conditioning in the Caribbean.
 It’s so effective the staff are dressed as if it’s a March day in Wales.
 When she sees us, Daniella ushers us into her office quickly.
 She is half-Dutch and half-Trinidadian and a slip of a girl.
 The laughing begins almost instantly.
 This girl is funny.
 Then the phone rings.
 Daniella picks it up and listens for a moment.